Postdoctoral Associate · Weill Cornell Medicine

 The trips

-I keep a running list of places that surprised me — back streets, small museums, unexpected meals.
-Travel is how I remember that my data is made of people.
+South America, Japan, Bali, Taiwan — travel is how I remember that my data is made of people.

 Off the clock